Most people who have survived striking a deer with their vehicle remember the experience as a painful one that they never want to repeat.

-Some communities reduce animal-vehicle collisions by installing reflectors on steel fence posts next to roads where animals often cross.
-The patterns of light that occur when headlights strike the reflectors can startle animals and reduce their crossings.
+Some communities reduce animal-vehicle collisions by installing Strieter-lite reflectors on steel fence posts next to roads where deer or other animals often cross.
+The patterns of light that occur when headlights strike the reflectors can startle animals and deter their crossings.
 In the United States funds from the U.S. Department of Transportation are available to help local governments purchase the reflector system.
 (See Strieter-Lite.)

 Special “green bridges” constructed over or under highways and roads for safe crossing of deer and other wildlife are proving to be very effective in reducing collisions with deer and other wildlife.
 An article by Jennifer S. Holland that was published by the Pew Charitable Trusts in Trust Magazine, June 10, 2020 provides details about the structures already in use in Arizona, Colorado, Nevada, Utah, and Wyoming and how to incorporate them into highway construction and renovation plans.

 A new approach to reducing deer-vehicle collisions involves attaching a rear-facing LED light bar between the headlights of a vehicle to illuminate the grill area.
 The starkly illuminated grill area tends to frighten deer away from the road rather than cause them to freeze (become temporarily immobile) in the headlights.